onesaitplatform/onesaitplatform-ce-charts/onesaitplatform-ce-engine-chart/README.md

 ## How to deploy Onesait Platform chart on k8s/ocp existing cluster

 - You can override default chart values with the following, saving it as a file with yaml extension and passing it to the chart execution with -f flag.
+You will need to obtain Administrator API Key from advanced identity manager chart installation.

 ```
 global: